 - Setup Craft Sync and change the density setting to 1x, if you’ve been exporting in InVision Sync at 1x.
 Craft Sync’s export density is 2x by default.

 Note: Craft Sync uses your artboards to sync updates quickly and does not sync your entire source file to a prototype.

 Why are my hotspots smaller after making the switch to Craft Sync?

-Select your export pixel density (1x or 2x) from the main Craft Sync screen.
+In Photoshop, select your export pixel density (1x or 2x) from the main Craft Sync window.

 Selecting a density will export the artboard at the selected density.
 If 2x is selected, a 500x500 artboard will be exported and uploaded at twice the size (1000x1000), but displayed in your prototype at 500x500.
 Alternatively, you can export at 1x.